agalea91/keep-notes-git-vc/README.md

 Log your Google Keep notes to git version control.

-1. Create git repo for your notes.
+1. Create git repo for your notes and connect it to remote.

 ```
 cd ~/